Vanity Call Signs – how do I change the call sign in my ClearNode ?

-My ClearNode runs warm, is that an OK ?
+My ClearNode runs warm, is that OK ?

-We provide the Raspberry Pi’s CPU temperature in the Node Detail page of the mobile apps.
-(You can choose deg C or deg F in the settings page).
+We provide the Raspberry Pi’s CPU temperature in the Node Detail screen of the mobile apps.
+(You can choose deg C or deg F in the settings screen).
 This is not the enclosure temperature – it is the temperature that the CPU is reporting – we treat it as proxy for the overall temperature of the node.

 We’ve reviewed the specification for the Broadcom CPU and we’re not sure why people are quite so paranoid about temperature.
 So here’s our take on it:

 - < 65 deg C (150 deg F) – green, no worries

-- 66 deg C to 75 deg C (170 deg F) – yellow, particularly at the higher range, thing about cooling, keep it out of direct sunlight, away from other equipment that’s generating heat, maybe even a fan
+- 66 deg C to 75 deg C (170 deg F) – yellow, particularly at the higher range, think about cooling, keep it out of direct sunlight, away from other equipment that’s generating heat, maybe even a fan

 - > 75 deg C (170 deg F) – red, definitely take action, at 80 deg C (175 deg F) the software on ClearNode will issue a shutdown to the operating system to protect the device.